Bread Financial Review 2023

 Customer Support

 When you need the help of a customer service representative, you have a few different options.
-If you want to give Bread a call, the phone number is 1-855-796-9632, which is available during daytime business hours.
+If you want to call Bread, the phone number is 1-833-755-4354, 7 a.m. to 9 p.m.
+CT on weekdays and 9 a.m. to 5 p.m. on weekends and holidays.

-Otherwise, you can start a secure chat online, or browse through the site’s FAQs for help with common problems.
-So far, Bread’s customer support seems to be working well, as shown by the company’s excellent 4.7-star rating (out of 5) on Trustpilot.
+Otherwise, you can send a secure message or browse the site’s FAQs for help with common problems.
+So far, Bread’s customer support seems to work well, as shown by the company’s excellent 4.6-star rating (out of 5) on Trustpilot.

 Pros and Cons